-All leaders will be issued a Lewis & Clark purchasing card "p-card" for use to facilitate their overseas program.
-This p-card should be utilized as the payment method for all program related expenses either by direct payment to vendors or to facilitate an ATM/ bank cash withdrawal if cash is needed.
+All leaders will be issued a Lewis & Clark purchasing card for use to facilitate their overseas program.
+This p-card should be utilized as the payment method for all program related expenses either by direct payment to vendors or to facilitate an ATM/bank cash withdrawal if cash is needed.
 Use of the p-card as a direct payment to vendors (rather than cash) is preferred and should be used in all cases reasonably practical.
 Use of the p-card is restricted to program expenses.
-All personal meals or other personal expenses should be handled via your own personal credit card (including cost of living adjustment).
-You will need to track your p-card and program cash transactions through use of a detailed daybook.
+All personal meals or other personal expenses should be handled via your own personal credit card.
+You will need to track your p-card and program cash transactions through use of a detailed log in your leader Google Drive.